camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 <humanTask id="theHumanTask" name="A Human Task" />
 ```

-An human task in state `ENABLED` can be started manually using the `CaseService` as follows:
+A human task in state `ENABLED` can be started manually using the `CaseService` as follows:

 ```java
 caseService.manuallyStartCaseExecution("aCaseExecutionId");